Reindance Riding & Equestrian Services

 Mr Amaro really has it all.
 What more could you possibly want?!

 While we are doing our part to preserving purebred Canadian Horses, we are not opposed to also breeding to other breeds.
-In fact, we plan on breeding him not only to our two Canadian mares, but also our Hanoverian mare, as I think that combination will make a stellar sport horse!
-Canadians are commonly crossed with quarter horses, paints, and arabs up in Canada and all examples I have seen have been fabulous.
+In fact, we have crossed him to our Hanoverian, an outside Andalusian, and an outside Lusitano in addition to our two Canadian mares.
+I think that all these combinations will make stellar sport horses!
+Canadians are commonly crossed with quarter horses, paints, WBs, and arabs up in Canada and all examples I have seen have been fabulous.

 Plus mare care.